Cost of Owning a Pembroke Welsh Corgi

 Owning a Pembroke Welsh Corgi is a significant financial commitment over their 12-15 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi has specific care needs shaped by its genetics and build.
 The Pembroke Welsh Corgi's reputation in the herding group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 First-Year Expenses